 CTSI’s Health Communication Research: Pathways to Collaboration

-Research faculty from the UF College of Journalism and Communications and two of their UF Health collaborators discuss their research and the unique opportunities afforded by the CTSI Communications Research Program.
+Research faculty from the UF College of Journalism and Communications and two of their UF Health collaborators discuss their research and the unique opportunities afforded by the CTSI Communication Research Program.

 To enlarge, click “Enter Full Screen” icon in top right corner.

 The 2011 video above features a panel discussion with:

-- Debbie Treise, Ph.D., former director of the CTSI Communications Research Program and professor and associate dean of graduate studies, UF College of Journalism and Communications;
+- Debbie Treise, Ph.D., founder and former director of the CTSI Communication Research Program and professor and associate dean of graduate studies, UF College of Journalism and Communications;

 - Jon D. Morris, Ph.D.;